-In order for implementation to be widely successful, key strategies should include providing initiatives and incentives for harmonization, research, innovation, implementation, and partnerships.
-In order to make the most of eDNA, people need to not only use it, but also provide feedback to interested parties such as technology developers or policymakers.
-In order to ensure lab and tool developer participation in validation efforts and requirements development, incentives may be needed and could take the form of an approved eDNA vendor list.
+For implementation to be widely successful, key strategies should include providing initiatives and incentives for harmonization, research, innovation, implementation, and partnerships.
+To make the most of eDNA, people need to not only use it but also provide feedback to interested parties such as technology developers or policymakers.
+Incentives for lab and tool developers are likely to take the form of coauthorship on publications, acknowledgments of primary data generators in reports, or financial compensation for those offering their time or materials for evaluation studies.
+Further, primary data generators are in need of a location to store various eDNA data types and clear guidance on when data should be shared with the broader community.
+For example, funding agencies could mandate data submissions to public repositories on predefined timelines, such as the National Center for Biotechnology Information Sequence Read Archive, when projects generate eDNA sequence data.